cloudnull/kenova/README.rst

   Usage: /usr/bin/kenova <EXPRESSION>

   Admin Functions :
-    admin-set -- Used for setting a Key Ring Password used with a setup Endpoint. admin     -- Used to specify a Username and API Key
+    set       -- Used for setting a Key Ring Password used with a setup Endpoint. admin     -- Used to specify a Username and API Key
-                 |_ Select a region, which is spcified in "<PATH-TO-YOUR-API-FILE>"
+                 \_ Select a region, which is spcified in "[PATH-TO-YOUR-API-FILE]" new       -- Used to specify a Username and API Key

   Rackspace Specific Functions :
-    new       -- Used to specify a Username and API Key lus       -- Used to access Legacy US Cloud Servers luk       -- Used to access Legacy UK Cloud Servers ous       -- Used to access Open Cloud US Cloud Servers,
-                 |_ You have to specify a Region
-                 |_ Available Regions are : ord & dfw

-    ouk       -- Used to access Open Cloud UK Cloud Servers clean     -- Removes all temp files for user interactions, This is also done automatically every 30 minutes
+    [region]  -- Specific Region to use, [ord, dfw, syd, lon] leg       -- The Legacy Region to use

-Once you have authenticated with the user name and the API-Key for the account that you want to interact with, simply enter the country that you are authenticated against and the function that you would like to perform.
+Once you have authenticated with the user name and the API-Key for the account that you want to interact with, simply enter the region that you are authenticated against and the function that you would like to perform.

 Once you have the script you will need to install it
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^